Vancouver

 If you’re driving into the country from

-the USA, Canadian border officials may search
+the USA, Canadian border officials may

-your car.
+search your car.
 Personal

-belongings are generally fine and not subject
+belongings are generally fine and not

-to duties or taxes, but there are limits
+subject to duties or taxes, but there

-on particular items.
+are limits on particular items.

 Mobile

-phones: In most of the Canadian provinces
+phones: In most of the Canadian

-whilst driving so don't risk using one as
+mobile phone whilst driving so don't

-you can receive a heavy fine in most countries
+heavy fine in most countries and more

-cause a serious accident.
+important cause a serious accident.

 Pedestrians

 at marked crossings have right of way.
-Driving

-over a pedestrian crossing if people are
+Driving over a pedestrian crossing if

-already on it or waiting to cross is illegal.
+people are already on it or waiting

 Smoking

-in cars: From 1st
+in cars: From

-October 2015 drivers in England and Wales
+1st October 2015 drivers in England

-will be banned from smoking in cars carrying
+and Wales will be banned from smoking

-to protect young people under 18 from second-hand
+people under 18 from second-hand

 smoke.
 Similar bans are already in place